Admissions

 Admission to the doctoral program in philosophy is based on one of the following:

-• 6 credits at the upper level in metaphysics, epistemology, or philosophy of science
+• 6 credits at the upper level in metaphysics, epistemology, or philosophy of science, and

 OR